Our COVID-19 Response

 Stramit Longspan® Roof and Wall Cladding can be fixed with either 3, 4 or 5 fasteners per sheet at each batten/purlin to meet the required performance values.

 All external fastening screws must conform to AS3566 – Class 3.
-They are to be hexagon headed and must be used with sealing washers for both roofing and walling.
+They are to be hexagon headed and must be used with sealing washers.

 For connecting to purlins or top hats use: